 Dabao Jiaozi (大宝饺子)

-Dabao Jiaozi is widely regarded by the local Chinese community as the best place for home-style dumplings in Budapest.
+There is an overwhelming consensus among the local Chinese community that Dabao Jiaozi is the best place for home-style dumplings in Budapest.
 This is quite a statement in a city where more than 30,000 Chinese people live.
 Before moving to its current location in Budapest's Chinatown in 2018, Dabao was a takeout-only venue hidden on the upper floor of a beaten-down commerical building.

-Takeout continues to be a big part of DaBao's business, but the current location, puritan though it may be, also caters to sitdown customers.
+Takeout continues to be key to DaBao's business, but the current location, puritan though it may be, also caters to sitdown customers.
 Dabao makes Shandong-style dumplings, which means that the wrappers are thick and doughy.
-There are only two varieties: napa cabbage and shredded Chinese chives.
-They complement the base filling of ground pork and shrimp.
-I'm slightly in favor of the chive-version, but there isn't much of a flavor difference and they're both good.
-Unless you specify a different preparation, the dumplings arrive boiled.
-While waiting for my order, I usually cast a quick glance into Dabao's kitchen, where on most days a lively group of Chinese women chat away as they flatten, stuff, and fold the dough with incredibly efficiency.
+There are only two varieties: the base filling consist of ground pork and shrimp, to which comes either napa cabbage or shredded Chinese chives.
+I'm slightly in favor of the chive-version, but there isn't much of a flavor difference, and they're both very good.

 While waiting for your order, cast a glance into Dabao's kitchen.
 On most days, you will see a cheery group of Chinese women sitting around a mound of dough, flattening, stuffing, and folding it with incredibly efficiency.
 15 pieces, which will easily appease the average appetite, cost €5.
 Dabao also serves noodle soups, but there exist better restaurants in the area for those, so you're best off sticking to what they do best here.